Why Pavlov’s Dogs and Classical Conditioning Are Still Important in Dog Training

 What Is Classical Conditioning?

-To understand why Pavlov’s dogs and classical conditioning are still discussed today, it’s important to start with the basics.
+To understand why Pavlov’s dogs and classical conditioning are still discussed today, it helps to start with the basics.
 Classical conditioning is a learning process in which an animal or person associates one stimulus with another through repeated experience.

 A neutral stimulus (something that doesn’t naturally cause a reaction) is repeatedly paired with an unconditioned stimulus (something that naturally causes a reaction).
 After enough pairings, the neutral stimulus alone begins to trigger that same reaction, now known as a conditioned response.

 For example, in Pavlov’s case, dogs naturally salivated when presented with food.
-When he began ringing a bell before serving their food, the dogs eventually started salivating to the sound of the bell alone—even when no food was present.
-That automatic reaction became their conditioned response.
+When he began ringing a sound device before serving their food, the dogs eventually started salivating to the sound alone—even when no food was present, and that automatic reaction became their conditioned response.

 In simple terms, classical conditioning happens when one event predicts another.
 For dogs, this could mean learning that the sound of a leash means a walk, or hearing the treat bag crinkle means food is coming soon.